-Ensure that the fuses are fitted and are of the correct ratings.

-Check electrical earthing.

-- Verify that the gas and oil pipework is correctly sized and that it has been checked for leakage. - Ensure that the manual gas isolation valve (Technical Specification Page C.10) is fitted at the inlet to the gas train and is fully operable, closed and leak tight. - Check that the multi-pin plug (for the fast acting solenoid and governor) is connected to the control panel. - Check that the appropriate modulating detector which is supplied loose with each burner, is fitted correctly to the appliance.
+- Ensure that the fuses are fitted and are of the correct ratings. - Check electrical earthing. - Verify that the gas and oil pipework is correctly sized and that it has been checked for leakage. - Ensure that the manual gas isolation valve (Technical Specification Page C.10) is fitted at the inlet to the gas train and is fully operable, closed and leak tight. - Check that the multi-pin plug (for the fast acting solenoid and governor) is connected to the control panel. - Check that the appropriate modulating detector which is supplied loose with each burner, is fitted correctly to the appliance.
 (Technical Specification Pages C.19). - Make all personnel involved in the commissioning aware of the location of the emergency gas, oil and electricity isolation points. - Check that fittings such as purge and test points are available. - Check that the appliance's ventilation and flueing arrangements are adequate. - Ensure that any warning notices appropriate to the commissioning procedure are in position. - Ensure that all necessary tools and test equipment are available and ready for use.
-Essential items include a manometer or other approved pressure measuring instrument, and means (which may be permanently installed or provided specifically for commissioning) of measuring the flow rates of gas and of analysing the flue products. - Check that all relevant documentation is available, including, where appropriate: - The agreed plant performance specification. - Plant drawings and pipework layouts. - Electrical logic and wiring diagrams. - Certificates confirming satisfactory completion of procedures such as soundness testing, purging and electrical safety tests. - Commissioning, operating, emergency shutdown and maintenance instructions for the plant.
+Essential items include a manometer or other approved pressure measuring instrument, and means (which may be permanently installed or provided specifically for commissioning) of measuring the flow rates of gas.
+The burner control system EGA option enables the necessary flue product analyses to be made.
+The EGA probe must be installed and ready for use. - Check that all relevant documentation is available, including, where appropriate: - The agreed plant performance specification. - Plant drawings and pipework layouts. - Electrical logic and wiring diagrams. - Certificates confirming satisfactory completion of procedures such as soundness testing, purging and electrical safety tests.

-- Establish that the operation of plant other than that being commissioned will not have an adverse effect on the operation of the plant to be commissioned, and similarly, that the operation of the plant to be commissioned will not have an adverse effect on other plant. - Confirm that the operation of adjacent plant and machinery will not constitute a hazard to the personnel involved in commissioning. - Establish that the appliance is in an appropriate and safe condition to be fired; for example, that there is water in the boiler. - Set the appliance controls to call for heat.
+- Commissioning, operating, emergency shutdown and maintenance instructions for the plant. - Establish that the operation of plant other than that being commissioned will not have an adverse effect on the operation of the plant to be commissioned, and similarly, that the operation of the plant to be commissioned will not have an adverse effect on other plant. - Confirm that the operation of adjacent plant and machinery will not constitute a hazard to the personnel involved in commissioning. - Establish that the appliance is in an appropriate and safe condition to be fired; for example, that there is water in the boiler. - Set the appliance controls to call for heat.